RoseBrosCode/bose-audio-messages/server/proposed_genericization.md

 #### `get_products`
 New Argument:
-- `vendor_list` - List, containing the vendors for which products are desired.
-List entries must be a String associated with a supported vendor, currently either `'bose'` or `'sonos'`.
+- `linked_vendors` - Dict, where keys are a String associated with a supported vendor, currently either `'bose'` or `'sonos'`, and the values are a second dict, with keys being a String, either `'refresh'` or `'access'`, and the keys being the appropriate token for that vendor.

 Logic Changes:
-Add a for loop based on each item in `vendor_list`, getting the products for each vendor.
+Add a for loop based on each item in `linked_vendors`, getting the products for each vendor.
 Return an object that contains all products from both vendors, in a unified schema.

 #### `send_audio_notification`
 New Argument:
-- `product_vendor` - String, either `'bose'` or `'sonos'`.
+- `vendor` - String, either `'bose'` or `'sonos'`.

 Logic Changes:
-Add an if statement based on `product_vendor` that makes the call to the correct vendor's API.
+Add an if statement based on `vendor` that makes the call to the correct vendor's API.

 ### Methods Not Modified
 None - all are modified